grace0607/grace0607/README.md

 ### Hi there 👋

+This is Grace, a student at Columbia interested in Data Science and its applications for social impact and policy.

-🌱 I’m currently learning Data Structures, Database Design & Management, Digital Product Management (Lab), Web App Development at Columbia University
+🌱 I’m currently learning Data Structures & Algorithms, Database Design & Management, Digital Product Management (Lab), Web App Development at Columbia University

 📖 Past courses I took are Text Analysis in Python, Infographics and Data Visualization, Intro to Computer Science/Programming in Java, Python for Public Policy